-180 organizations, businesses, communities and public officials have called upon the PA to widen the GWB paths to comply with national standards as part of the upcoming recabling.
-Links are to letters of support.
+Over two hundred organizations, communities and public officials have called upon the PA to widen the GWB paths to comply with national standards.

 - Bloggers The Radavist and Bike Snob who calls the GWB the “crown jewel of recreational cycling” in the region.

-“CB4 supports policy which advocates for, accommodates, and respects all road users, and is on record requesting that new cross-Hudson River tunnels and bus facilities include cyclist needs.
-The closest Hudson River Crossing to CB4 which allows cycling is the GWB.” – Manhattan CB4
+- “CB4 supports policy which advocates for, accommodates, and respects all road users, and is on record requesting that new cross-Hudson River tunnels and bus facilities include cyclist needs.
+The closest Hudson River Crossing to CB4 which allows cycling is the GWB.” – Manhattan Community Board #4

-“With new off-road opportunities opening up in Sterling Forest, Harriman State Park and other public lands, paths that meet federal guidelines will insure that cyclists can commute to and from New York City with ease.” – International Mountain Bike Association (IMBA)
+- “With new off-road opportunities opening up in Sterling Forest, Harriman State Park, paths that meet federal guidelines will insure that cyclists can commute to and from NYC with ease.” – International Mountain Bike Association (IMBA)

-“The PA’s Plan to allocate (1) 7’ path for pedestrians and runners and (1) 7’ path for cyclists will inevitably cause runners to move over to the cyclists’ path”. – NY Road Runners
+- “The PA’s Plan to allocate one 7 foot path for peds and runners and one 7 foot path for cyclists will inevitably cause runners to move over to the cyclists’ path.” – NY Road Runners